sreehariskumar/Wordpress-Installation-via-Bastion-Server-using-Terraform/README.md

 terraform init
 ```

-4. Now create the main.tf file qith the following configuration to build the infrastructure.
+4. Now create the main.tf file with the following configuration to build the infrastructure.
 #### Create a cidr block for the VPC

 ```s